May 16 – July 14, 2024

 La Guilde

-The curators for the 7th edition of BACA came together across Nations and territories to create a series of exhibitions with works by more than 60 artists.
-Each of the seven exhibition sites for the overarching one of Creation Stories.
-At La Guilde, our thematic is Turtle Island.
+The curators for the 7th edition of BACA came together across Nations and territories to create a series of exhibitions with works from more than 60 artists over seven exhibition sites, each taking a theme within the overarching one of Creation Stories.
+At La Guilde, we chose Turtle Island.

 The artists in this exhibition tell the story of Turtle Island, known in many Indigenous cultures as a synonym for “North America.”
 It is the name used in Anishinaabe oral storytelling that says the land was formed on the back of a turtle floating on top of the water covering our entire planet.
 Integral to the story is Sky Woman, a pregnant being who descends from the Sky World, giving birth to life as we know it.
 She lands on the back of the turtle and asks various water animals to fetch a bit of dirt from the bottom of the ocean to place on the back of the turtle, transforming the shell into this continent.

-The Biennale d’art contemporain autochtone (BACA) would like to thank the Canada Council for the Arts, the Conseil des arts et des lettres du Québec, the Secrétariat des affaires Autochtones, the Conseil des arts de Montréal, Tourisme Montréal, its partners.
+The Biennale d’art contemporain autochtone (BACA) would like to thank its partners the Canada Council for the Arts, the Conseil des arts et des lettres du Québec, the Secrétariat des affaires Autochtones, the Conseil des arts de Montréal, Tourisme Montréal.